AtrysGlobal/integrations-sdk/readme.md

-# SDK for backend integrations
+# Atrys SDK for integrations

 ## Purpose
 ***